yuuvis/Python-calls/README.md

-# Python-calls
+# javascript-calls
-This houses that yuuvis API calls related to Python
+This houses that yuuvis API calls related to Javascript